FudaWiki/fudawiki-files/mekurifuda/games/judan.md

 The game does not use card points, so players focus on obtaining as many yaku as possible to earn points.

 # The Cards
-48 cards of a Komatsu deck may be used.
+48 cards of a Komatsu deck is used.
 Remove the extra “onifuda/bakefuda” from the deck.

 ![komatsu_deck.png](/suryongfiles/komatsu_deck.png =500x)